holdenlee/philosophocle/posts/how-i-became-a-creativist-ii.md

 3.  **Anger**: 	How could I not have seen the other Creativists before this week?
 The answer dawned: Such was the power that the Uniformists and Classicists had over Philosophocle that they had blinded me to all the uniqueness in plain view!
 The other students weren't ignoring us out of spite---like pre-Creativist me, they didn't even *see* us!
 I wanted to shout at them, holding back only because of the no talking signs in the library.

 	And it *wasn't* true that nobody paid us any mind.
-During our Creatings, Some people shot us laser-like looks of ambiguous meaning.
+During our Creatings, some people shot us laser-like looks of ambiguous meaning.
 They had U-shirts on.
 I wanted to scream made-up curse words at them, but checked myself, because although Lisa was truly a friend (not just a conversation partner as she claimed), I had no desire to be the same as her.
 I contented myself with scowling, experimenting with all the different ways I could contort my facial features.

 I'm sure that when Rudii inspected me one week later, the fire in my eyes gave me away.
 She nodded in approval.
 I was finally a Creativist.